scotthosking/test-site/index.md

 There's still so much to explore, and I'm excited to continue this journey, one digital twin at a time.
 If you share my passion for protecting our planet, [let's](https://twitter.com/scotthosking) [connect!](https://www.linkedin.com/in/scotthosking/) I'm always eager to collaborate, share knowledge, and inspire others to join the fight for a sustainable future.

 P.S.
 I'm a firm believer in the power of open collaboration.
-Feel free to [reach out](mailto:me@scotthosking.com) if you're interested in joining our mission!
+Feel free to [join our Slack](https://forms.office.com/pages/responsepage.aspx?id=p_SVQ1XklU-Knx-672OE-ZmEJNLHTHVFkqQ97AaCfn9UNU1PMUo4QkdYWTdXR0VPRlZSRjJQTktRWC4u) if you're interested in joining our mission!

 <!-- I am a Co-Director for the Turing Research and Innovation Cluster in Digital Twins ([TRIC-DT](https://www.turing.ac.uk/tricdigitaltwins)), leading a team of scientists and engineers across both [the Alan Turing Institute](https://www.turing.ac.uk/) and the [British Antarctic Survey](http://www.bas.ac.uk/ai).
 Our aim is in the development of AI and digital twin technologies for monitoring, understanding, predicting and designing solutions for environmental change.